fbpx Skip to Content

 Sphagnum peat moss is perfect as an ingredient for Philodendron plants.
 It’s airy enough to drain water.

-But it can still hold onto the amount of water it takes to keep your plant thriving.
+But it can still hold onto the water it takes to keep your plant thriving.

 Plus, it’s organic matter.